Adanos020/egui_dock/CONTRIBUTING.md

 - All fields of `Style` must have a corresponding field and setter method in `StyleBuilder`, and also be included in `style_editor` in the `hello` example.
 - All major features are included in an example app found in `examples/`.
+- The following files and directories are **not** included:
+  - .idea/
+  - .vs/
+  - target/
+  - Cargo.lock